CodeBarbarian/Game-Mods/Factorio/README.md

-Developed by CodeBarbarian, and Kstrider
-Because we needed that little thing to go faster.
+Developed by CodeBarbarian, and Kstrider because we needed that little thing to go faster.